Pulp fiction invents the McCanles Gang

 Encyclopedia of Western Gunfighters by Bill O'Neal

 July 12, 1861, Rock Creek Station, Nebraska For a short time Hickok had been working as a stock tender at the Rock Creek Stage Depot, which was operated by Horace Wellman, Wellman's common-law wife, and stable hand Doc Brink.
-The station attendants soon began to have trouble with Dave McCanles, who lived with family at a rach house across the creek and who kept a mistress, Sarah Shull, nearby.
-McCanles' financial difficulties with the freighting company of Russel, Majors & Waddel had originated the problems, but the greatest grew between McCanles and Hickok, who secretly had been seeing Miss Shull.
+The station attendants soon began to have trouble with Dave McCanles, who lived with his family at a ranch house across the creek and who kept a mistress, Sarah Shull, nearby.
+McCanles' financial difficulties with the freighting company of Russel, Majors & Waddel had originated the problems, but the greatest conflict grew between McCanles and Hickok, who secretly had been seeing Miss Shull.
 A further aggravation was McCanles' persistence in calling Hickok

 Duck Bill, a slur upon his facial features, and ,